Glowacki-Shannon/Cybersecurity_Projects/README.md

 |%PDF-  |PDF document|
 |MSCF   |Microsoft cabinet files (.cab)|

 In the screenshot provided, we encounter a .png file.

-The question is this: how as analysts, do we make certain that it is what it truly claims to be?
+The question is this: how as analysts, do we make certain that a file is what it truly claims to be?

 To investigate further, we should acknowledge that a file can disclose more details about itself without the need for execution.
 Attackers frequently employ a handful of conventional strategies aimed at slowing down our malware analysis efforts.

 In the next section, I explored one such strategy.